henrietterebnor/inf226_oblig2/project/README.md

 This is because under the hood SQLAlchemy will auto escape any parameters and/or special characters that would be interpreted as part of valid SQL commands if it were just part of a raw string.
 Here is an example below:
+When printing out the select query, we can see that it clearly uses prepared statements, which gives us a much higher level of security t than something like an f-string would.

+We implemented password checking from the package password_strength, and decided to only check the strength, and not uppercase and length etc, because we know these requirements do not matter particularly, as length is the most important when it comes to password guessing and brute force attacks.
+We saw the recommendation of limiting the password strength requirement at 0.66, but while testing we thought it was very strict and not very user friendly, so we decided to be a bit more lenient than recommended and set it at 0.5.
+It is quite tiresome to come up with a password that works, so here is one that will pass: prcjdøGusbnr3klfud87.

+We use the generate_password_hash() from werkzeug.security to hash the passwords before they are stored in the database.
+This method both adds salt and hashes the password.
+We have manually checked that the password is not stored directly in the database, and that they are all different.